Family Provision Claims | By Lawyers

 • Item icon Overview and limitation periods

-Until the introduction of testators’ family maintenance legislation in New Zealand at the start of the twentieth century, and its speedy adoption in Victoria in 1906 and then throughout the Australian states and ultimately in England, there was no way by which a disappointed dependent could claim ...
+Until the introduction of testators’ family maintenance legislation in New Zealand at the start of the twentieth century, and its speedy adoption in Victoria in 1906, and then throughout the Australian states and ultimately England, there was no way by which a disappointed dependant could claim ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.